Pederson homers twice to lead Dodgers over Padres, 7-6

 TOSSED

-Padres rookie manager Jayce Tingler was ejected for the first time while arguing with plate umpire Mark Ripperger during Machado’s at-bat in the seventh.
+Tingler was ejected for the first time while arguing with plate umpire Mark Ripperger over a called strike against Machado in the seventh.

+“I think Manny thought it was down.
+I thought it was down.
+Either I go or Manny goes, it’s as simple as that,” Tingler said.

+Machado struggled in the series, going 1 for 11 with two walks and three strikeouts.

 TRAINER’S ROOM